phpstan/phpstan/website/src/user-guide/command-line-usage.md

 Additionally, it stops on the first internal error and prints a stack trace.

+This option also disables the [result cache](/user-guide/result-cache) and [parallel processing](/config-reference#parallel-processing) for debugging purposes.

 ### `--ansi, --no-ansi`

 Overrides the autodetection of whether colors should be used in the output and how nice the progress bar should be.